yuval728/yuval728/README.md

 - 📫 How to reach me **yuvalmehta.728@gmail.com**

-- 📄 Know about my experiences [Resume] https://yuval728.github.io/resume/
+- 📄 Know about my experiences [https://yuval728.github.io/resume/](https://yuval728.github.io/resume/)

 - ⚡ Fun fact **When I'm not coding or working on machine learning projects, I love staying active and enjoy dancing!🕺**